VRCFury/VRCFury/README.md

 * You can use bone transforms in your visemes, meaning you can open your jaw rather than using an A blend shape.
 * This can enhance some features, such as tongue movement, while your mouth is open during speech.

+### Prefab artists

+Distributing your own prefab with animations?
+* Add the VRC Fury component to the root object of your prefab, and add the props like normal.
+* Instruct them to install VRCFury in their own project.
+* Ship the prefab to your clients, and tell them to drag the prefab onto whatever bone on their avatar.
+* When they upload their avatar, your prefab's props will be imported to their menu automatically!
+Any animation clip paths will be adjusted automatically to work properly, no matter where they've placed it in their avatar.